 The dreaded email has arrived.
 You applied, got through the phone interview, killed the in-person interview, online personality test, whatever else and you were SURE you were getting it, right?
 Yep.
 I’ve been there too.
 It sucks.
 You invested emotionally in the process, you manifested this opportunity and you let yourself picture what it would be like to work there.
 I am so, so sorry.
 What do you do now?
 The next steps are important for you both personally and professionally.
 So here are some of my suggestions…

 In November 2013 I was diagnosed with Celiac disease.
 This is a severe allergy to wheat and gluten.
 I get a lot of questions when I tell people I have celiac – “What CAN you eat?” or “How do you survive?” or “How did you know you had it?”

 To answer the first two questions – I eat a lot of meat, rice and veggies.
 I just have to be careful with seasonings and sauces.
 And I am surviving a lot better than I would be if I was still eating wheat.

 The how I knew though…that is a much longer answer.
 Continue reading

-I’ve mentioned because that I’ve moved twice since college.
+I’ve mentioned before that I’ve moved twice since college.
 The first was a small college town in Central Illinois.
 I’ll admit I talk a lot of shit about that little town.
-No good mall – but lots of placed to eat.
+No good mall – but lots of places to eat.
 Lots of growing families starting their lives and obnoxious college kids – not a lot of young unmarried professionals planning their career.
 Actually most of the young unmarried professionals I’ve known that are on the fast track in their career have moved somewhere else within 3-5 years of living there.
 It was somewhat diverse, but mostly white.